ToolmanP/Thoughtcrime/pages/CSE.md

 - ![image.png](../assets/image_1704464372977_0.png)
 - #### Network Layer
 - ![image.png](../assets/image_1704464424722_0.png)
+- Best efforts to deliver the data.
+- IP Layer uses a routing table to route the source to another destination and jump between the routers to get to the destination.
+- For a router, there's a control plane and a data plane.
+- #### Link Layers
 - #### Physical Transmission
 - Parallel Transportation :
 - Data Ports -- sending the data to the destination